LAG1819/label-classification-repo/README.md

    - SUSTAINABILITY.<br>

-   In total there are number_classes * LF = 14 Labeling Functions generated.
+   In total there are number_classes * 2 LF-types = 14 Labeling Functions generated.

+   There are two ways to label a dataset with this framework:
+   1. Total data labeling:
+   Labeling Functions of type 1 and 2 are applied on the dataset.
+No data point in the data set is considered irrelevant.
+   2. Partial data labeling:
+   Labeling Functions of type 1 are applied on the dataset.
+Several data points in the data set might be considered as irrelevant.

 ***
 #### Classification Model
-   A classification model based on BERT [Bidirectional Encoder Representations from Transformers](https://arxiv.org/abs/1810.04805) is trained.
+   A classification model based on BERT [Bidirectional Encoder Representations from Transformers](https://arxiv.org/abs/1810.04805) is trained on automatic labeled data.
 A classifier layer is placed on top of the pretrained models.
    The selected models are  not case-sensitive, because all cleaned texts are in lower case!
    - English Model extracted from Hugging Face: [Hugging Face team (hf-maintiners) - bert-base-uncased](https://huggingface.co/bert-base-uncased).
    - German Model extracted from Hugging Face: [MDZ Digital Library team (dbmdz) - bert-base-german-uncased](https://huggingface.co/dbmdz/bert-base-german-uncased).